C-Kaur-AI/CrisisLens---Disaster-Response-Intelligence/README.md

 - Explainability (e.g. which words drive relevance/type/urgency).
 - Real-time streams (e.g. Twitter/X, WhatsApp).
 - Stronger handling of implicit language; bias and fairness analysis.

 ---

-## Early-stage product direction (from PRD)

-During scoping, a related **product direction** was documented: **4D-VAD** (4D Visual Assessment of Acute Distress)—a *video-based* system to detect acute distress (panic/anxiety vs possible cardiac) from live camera or upload, with **speed-first** design: voice and video advice within seconds, LLM chatbot for follow-up, and clear disclaimers (not a medical device).
-That PRD focused on latency (e.g. detection in 15–30 s, advice playback in &lt;5 s), pre-recorded voice/video assets, and accessibility.
-CrisisLens is the **text/NLP** crisis pipeline; 4D-VAD represents a complementary, vision-and-physiology track for acute distress support.

----